Chassis No: AB 3357

 If there is one car that embodies the spirit of British motoring achievement from the ‘Roaring Twenties’ then that is the Bentley 4½ Litre.
 Establishing its reputation at the arduous Le Mans 24 hour endurance race, it has become a motoring icon and recognised the world over.
 A good 4½ is a great all-rounder and will serve faithfully as Tourer, Sportscar, Racing car and Rally car.
 It will also always draw a crowd in the pub car park.
 658 were built on during the six years between 1927 and 1931 and at that time the price of a new car with open coachwork was about £ 1,300 which is remarkable when you consider that the average house price at that time was about £ 200.
 With four valves per cylinder and an overhead cam shaft it was one of the fastest and finest cars on the road.

-The first owner was a Mr. Russell Smith of Burnham, Buckinghamshire but by1937 the car was in the hands of motoring enthusiast Dick Wilcox who that year entered the car in the 12 Hours Sports Car Race at Donington.
-Driving with is friend, David Steele they finished 23rd overall but second in class behind Prince Bira in a Delahaye.
+The first owner was a Mr. Russell Smith of Burnham, Buckinghamshire but by 1937 the car was in the hands of motoring enthusiast Dick Wilcox who that year entered the car in the 12 Hours Sports Car Race at Donington.
+Driving with his friend, David Steele they finished 23rd overall but second in class behind Prince Bira in a Delahaye.

 There is a wealth of period photographs and written accounts of the race and David Steele even appeared in newspaper articles in 2002 when aged 85.
 At the time he commented that the car was requisitioned by the authorities during the war although it appeared in the 1940 feature film “Over the Moon”, starring Rex Harrison and Merle Oberon.
 Perhaps this was considered ‘war work’ but in any case it appeared in private hands again in 1946 when it was re-registered FER 134.